revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 `Global Scope` -Global variables, having global scope are available everywhere in a JavaScript code.

-`Local Scope` -The Local Scope has divided into the Function scope, the Block scope and the Lexical scope.
+`Local Scope` -The Local Scope has divided into the Function scope, the Block scope, and the Lexical scope.
   - `Function Scope` -The variable declared in a function is only visible inside that function.
   - `Block Scope` -Block scope is the scope of the variables declared inside the {} (curly brackets).
   - `Lexical Scope` -Lexical scope is that a variable defined outside a function can access the inside another function defined after the variable declaration.
 The inner functions are lexically bound to the execution context of their outer functions.